• Skip to primary navigation

 Pitcher of Margarita Sangria recipe with empty glasses, waiting to be poured.

-This easy Margarita Sangria Recipe creates a pitcher full of tasty citrus, tequila and saugivnon blanc!
-With fresh lime, orange and lemon juices, this wine cocktail is refreshing and perfect to sip on any warm day with friends.
+This easy Margarita Sangria Recipe creates a pitcher full of tasty citrus, tequila and saugivnon blanc married together in the perfect sip!
+With fresh lime, orange and lemon juices, this wine cocktail is refreshing and perfect on any warm day with friends.

 Course: cocktails